flarnrules/rust_book/key_concepts.md

 ```rs
 let array = [3; 5];
 ```
 Arrays allocate the data on the stack, rather than the heap and ensure you always have a fixed number of elements.
 A vector is a similar collection type provided by the standard library that can grow or shrink.

 Custom types:

 Types of types:

+## Statements and Expressions

+A *statement* is an instruction that performs and action but does not return a value.
+Statements end in `;`

+An *expression* is an instruction that evaluates to a value and does not end in a `;`

+We can Use the `->` with a function to tell the function to return a value when the function is called.

 ## Ownership